-The Zones F, G and J Demand Response solution is projected to have a negligible impact on congestion in 2021 and in 2026, while the ten-year total production cost saving is \$27 million (2017\$).
-DR solutions show lower reduction in production cost than the generation, transmission and energy efficiency solutions due to the limited hours impacted by the solution.
+The Zones F, G and J demand response solution is projected to have a negligible impact on congestion in 2021 and in 2026, while the ten-year total production cost saving is \$27 million (2017\$).
+Demand response solutions show lower reduction in production cost than the generation, transmission and energy efficiency solutions due to the limited hours impacted by the solution.

 The Zones F, G, and J Energy Efficiency solution is projected to reduce congestion by 10% in 2021 and 3% in 2026, while the ten-year total production cost saving is \$845 million (2017\$).
-The relative large value of production cost saving is largely attributable to the reduction in energy use of the EE solution itself.
-EE solutions typically show greater reductions in production cost than the generation, transmission and energy efficiency solutions because load is reduced in all hours reducing the total MWh required to serve load.
+The relative large value of production cost saving is largely attributable to the reduction in energy use of the energy efficiency solution itself.
+Energy efficiency solutions typically show greater reductions in production cost than the generation, transmission and demand response solutions because load is reduced in all hours reducing the total megawatt hours required to serve load.